Battle of Crécy: Initial deployments

 Around noon on 26 August French scouts, advancing north from Abbeville, came in sight of the English.
 The crossbowmen, under Antonio Doria and Carlo Grimaldi, formed the French vanguard.
-Following was a large battle of men-at-arms led by Count Charles of Alençon, Philip's brother, accompanied by the blind King John of Bohemia.
+Following was a large battle of mounted men-at-arms led by Count Charles of Alençon, Philip's brother, accompanied by the blind King John of Bohemia.
 The next battle was led by Duke Rudolph of Lorraine and Count Louis of Blois, while Philip commanded the rearguard.
 As news filtered back that the English had turned to fight, the French contingents sped up, jostling with each other to reach the front of the column.
 The Italians stayed in the van, while the mounted men-at-arms left their accompanying infantry and wagons behind.
 Discipline was lost; the French were hampered by the absence of their Constable, who was normally responsible for marshalling and leading their army, but who had been captured at Caen.
 Once it halted, men, especially infantry, were continually joining Philip's battle as they marched north west from Abbeville.

 After reconnoitring the English position, a council of war was held where the senior French officials, who were completely confident of victory, advised an attack, but not until the next day.
 The army was tired from a 12-mile march, and needed to reorganise so as to be able to attack in strength.
 It was also known that the Count of Savoy, with more than 500 men-at-arms, was marching to join the French and was nearby.
 (He intercepted some of the French survivors the day after the battle).
 Despite this advice, the French attacked later the same afternoon; it is unclear from the contemporary sources whether this was a deliberate choice by Philip, or because too many of the French knights kept pressing forward and the battle commenced against his wishes.
 Philip's plan was to use the long-range missiles of his crossbowmen to soften up the English infantry and disorder, and possibly dishearten, their formations, so as to allow the accompanying mounted men-at-arms to break into their ranks and rout them.
 Modern historians have generally considered this to have been a practical approach, and one with proven success against other armies.